helloindustry/nathanpeterson.net/blog/posts/2014-12-08-sometimes-there-is-no-bright-side.md

 ---
 date: 2014-12-08
-title: "Blog Post: Sometimes There Is No Bright Side"
+title: "Sometimes There Is No Bright Side"
 ---
 <p>Sometimes there is no bright side. </p>